espressif/esp-dl/docs/en/get_started.md

 # Get Started

-This document tells how to develop with ESP-DL.
+This document describes how to set up the environment for ESP-DL.
+You can use any ESP development board by [Espressif](https://www.espressif.com/en/products/devkits) or other vendors.

 ## Get ESP-IDF

 ESP-DL runs based on ESP-IDF.
-See [https://idf.espressif.com/](https://idf.espressif.com/) for links to detailed instructions on how to set up the ESP-IDF depending on chip you use.
+For detailed instructions on how to get ESP-IDF, please see [ESP-IDF Programming Guide](https://idf.espressif.com/).

 ## Get ESP-DL and Run Example

-1. Git clone or download ESP-DL.
+1. Download ESP-DL using the following command:

     ```shell
     git clone https://github.com/espressif/esp-dl.git
     ```

-2. Open a terminal.
-Get into the [tutorial](../../tutorial/) folder.
-Or, you can try other examples in [ESP-DL/examples](../../examples).

-3. Set target chip.
-For example, if target chip is ESP32, then run
+2. Open Terminal and go to the [ESP-DL/tutorial](../../tutorial/) directory:

     ```shell
-    idf.py set-target esp32
+    cd ~/esp-dl/tutorial
     ```

-4. Flash and Monitor.
-Result printed in terminal.
+    or to example projects in the [ESP-DL/examples](../../examples) directory.

+3. Set the SoC target by running:

     ```shell
+    idf.py set-target [SoC]
+    ```
+    Replace [SoC] with your SoC target, such as esp32, esp32s2, esp32s3.

+4. Flash the firmware and print the result:

+    ```shell
     idf.py flash monitor
     ```

+    If you go to the [ESP-DL/tutorial](../../tutorial/) directory in Step 2, and

-    - If target chip is ESP32, then
+    - your SoC target is ESP32, then

       ```shell
-      MNIST::forward: 37294 us
+      MNIST::forward: 37294 μs
       Prediction Result: 9
       ```

-    - If target chip is ESP32-S3, then
+    - your SoC target is ESP32-S3, then

       ```shell
-      MNIST::forward: 6103 us
+      MNIST::forward: 6103 μs
       Prediction Result: 9
       ```

-## Become Component
+## Use ESP-DL as Component

-ESP-DL is just a library contains various deep-learning API.
-We recommend to make ESP-DL as a component in a project.
-Take [ESP-WHO](https://github.com/espressif/esp-dl.git) for example, ESP-DL becomes a submodule in [ESP-WHO/components/](https://github.com/espressif/esp-who/tree/master/components).
+ESP-DL is a library that contains various deep-learning APIs.
+We recommend using ESP-DL as a component in a project.

+For example, ESP-DL can be a submodule of the [ESP-WHO](https://github.com/espressif/esp-who) repository if added to [esp-who/components/](https://github.com/espressif/esp-who/tree/master/components) directory.